Finding an investor

 - Finance

-What sort of investors are you looking for?
-There are several options available, for example a fund or an investor who invests directly in your business.
+Are you looking for investors for your company?
+There are different options available.
+For example, a fund or an investor who invests directly in your business.
 This might include business angels, Regional Development Corporations (RDCs), private-equity firms, family and friends, or even a Dutch or international celebrity.

 Finding a business angel

 A business angel is someone who invests in businesses for commercial reasons, with the intention to make a profit.
-Since business angels are themselves former business owners, they are well positioned to assist and support you.
+A business angel is, or was, a business owner, so they are well positioned to assist and support you.
 Business angels are also known as informal investors.
-It is not always easy to find a business angle that is right for your business.
+It is not always easy to find a business angel who is right for your business.
 Use existing networks of business angels and have a look around your own network.

 The Netherlands

-If you are looking for an investor in the Netherlands, you can use the information provided by the Vereniging van Business Angels Netwerken Nederland (Dutch Network of Business Angels/BAN).
+If you are looking for an investor in the Netherlands, you can use the information provided by the Vereniging van Business Angels Netwerken Nederland (BAN, in Dutch).
 BAN Nederland includes networks which act as intermediaries or matchmakers between business owners and investors.
 You can check the BAN Nederland website to see which networks are affiliated and what their objectives are.

-The website of TechLeap.nl also contains a database where you can find investors.
+The TechLeap.nl website also contains a database where you can find investors.

 Europe